portainer/portainer-docs/docs/v2.0/ad/nginx/rp-nginx.md

 ### Deploying in a Docker Swarm scenario

 Deploying Portainer in Docker Swarm behind NGINX has similar steps to the Docker Standalone scenario.

 First, you need to create a few networks.
 One for the agent and the communication with Portainer Server and other to "expose" the Portainer container to the same network that the Reverse Proxy.

 Before deploying, you need to create 2 elements: Networks and volumes.

 1. First, create 2 networks for the agent to communicate with Portainer Server and other to "expose" the Portainer container to the same network that as the Reverse Proxy

 <pre><code> docker network create -d overlay proxy</code></pre>

-<pre><code> docker network create -d agent_network</code></pre>
+<pre><code> docker network create -d overlay agent_network</code></pre>

 2. Then create the volume: